 Here is a quick list of nutrition facts for your information.
 If you need more specific information on any topic, you can click on the links provided.

---Vegetables that are lightly cooked or eaten raw have the most nutritional benefit.
+Vegetables that are lightly cooked or eaten raw have the most nutritional benefit.
+(There are exceptions such as potatoes, sweet potatoes and winter squash that require more cooking.)

 They're called "habits" for a reason!